caitp222/algorithms/README.md

 # Algorithms

-My solutions to some common algorithm problems.
+My versions of some common algorithms.